 Now: I feel anxious, I tap into my wise mind, and I face the deeper issue that is causing my anxiety instead of trying to literally and figuratively to run from it.

-Now: I think about what a blessing, an example, a mentor to those around me.
+Now: I think about what a blessing, an example, and a mentor I am to those around me.

 I know that I am a light in the lives of many, especially those who are close to me.

-Then: I would have a panic attack when entering a restaurant.
-Being within a two foot radius of doughnuts was terrifying, and I would rather go without eating than actually consume fast food.
+Then: Entering a restaurant would cause a panic attack.
+Being within a two-foot radius of doughnuts was terrifying.
+I would rather go without eating than actually consume fast food.

 Now: I enjoy Mexican buffets with my family, doughnuts on occasion (my favorite are doughnut holes!), and Chick-Fil-A is my jam.

-Then: I would cringe at the thought of my husband and I being physically intimate due to the overwhelming fear of him feeling any imperfection on my body.
+Then: I cringed at the thought of my husband and I being physically intimate due to the overwhelming fear of him feeling any imperfection on my body.

 Now: I can fully admit that I am the one who is initiating physical connection of all kinds because I feel so alive when he and I are close.